socialismconference/songbook.github.io/songs/brother-can-you-spare-a-dime.md

 ## Brother, Can You Spare a Dime

+>  lyrics by Yip Harburg, music by Jay Gorney (1931)

 They used to tell me I was building a dream, And so I followed the mob,
 When there was earth to plow, Or guns to bear, I was always there, Right on the job.
 They used to tell me I was building a dream, with peace and glory ahead.